All Guides About Start Here

 The 7 Pillars at a Glance

-A complete SEO audit covers seven distinct layers.
-Each has its own checks, tools, and priority level.
-P0 issues block rankings directly — fix them within a week.
-P1 issues within a month.
+A complete check covers seven separate areas.
+Each has its own checks, tools, and priority.
+P0 problems are the ones blocking you from showing up at all — fix within a week.
+P1 within a month.
 P2 within 60 days.

 Pillar 01